TheSpaghettiDetective/obico-server/README.md

 If you are on a NVIDIA Jetson Nano, follow [this Jetson Nano specific guide](docs/jetson_guide.md) instead.

+If you are on UNRAID, follow [this UNRAID specific guide](docs/unraid_guide.md) instead.

 If you otherwise prefer textual instructions, follow the steps below.

 ## Prerequisites